cdipaolo/goml/README.md

 ## `goml`
-### Golang Machine Learning
+### Golang Machine Learning, On The Wire

 [![GoDoc](https://godoc.org/github.com/cdipaolo/goml?status.svg)](https://godoc.org/github.com/cdipaolo/goml)
 [![wercker status](https://app.wercker.com/status/50a8cfa6170784809e3308941212cef4/s "wercker status")](https://app.wercker.com/project/bykey/50a8cfa6170784809e3308941212cef4)

 goml (pronounced like the data format 'toml') is a batteries included machine learning library written entirely in Golang.
-It lets you create models of data stored as float64's, persist them to disk, and predict other values from them. **The coolest part, among many cool parts, is that you can train all models in an on-line fashion, learning in a 'reactive' manner while waiting for further data on channels!**
+It lets you create models of data stored as float64's, persist them to disk, and predict other values from them. **The coolest part, among many cool parts, is that you can train most models in an on-line fashion, learning in a 'reactive' manner while waiting for further data on channels!** Most models can also be trained in batch settings, using either stochastic _or_ batch gradient descent!

 Each of the packages have individual README's where you can learn about how to use each of the models.
 Even better than the short summaries in the README is the **extensive documentation with examples and descriptions** in GoDoc (look at the button above.)
 You could also look at our **comprehensive tests** to see error handline and other details, as well as look at the **clean, expressive, and modular source code**.